nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

     /**
      * Resets the existing data of this {@code CalendarManager} with {@code newData}.
+     * Updates the Calendar with calendar entries in {@code calEntries}.
      */
     public void resetData(ReadOnlyCalendarManager newData) {
         requireNonNull(newData);